watsona4/scipy2016/SciPy2016TripReport.md

 should consider providing Travis CI as well.
 This would allow for a cleaner test environment and increased separation between the test environment and the production HPC systems.
-Additionally, Travis CI provides integration with Github, as well as the capability of testing on multiple platforms and multiple configurations.
+Additionally, Travis CI provides integration with GitHub, as well as the capability of testing on multiple platforms and multiple configurations.

 Machine Learning with scikit-learn